 Herbal medicine is the use of naturally occurring, plant-derived substances for the treatment of illnesses.
 These products are mixtures of organic chemicals that come from any raw or processed part of a plant.

-Herbal medicine has its roots in many cultures around the world and is successfully being used for more than a thousand years.
-Each culture has its own style of herbal medicine, like Traditional Chinese Medicine (TCM) and Indian Ayurvedic Medicine.
-The unique treatments used by herbalists will depend on the patient's lifestyle, medical history and nutrition.
+Herbal medicine has its roots in many cultures around the world and has been successfully used for more than a thousand years.
+Each culture has its own style of herbal remedies, like Traditional Chinese Medicine (TCM) and Indian Ayurvedic Medicine.
+The natural remedies used by herbalists will depend on the patient's lifestyle, medical history and nutrition.

-Herbs contain naturally occurring chemicals having biological activity and compounds from plants.
-These chemicals are used to produce reliable pharmaceutical drugs, which are synthesised chemically to combine the active ingredient of a herb with artificial ingredients like flavouring agents, food colouring and preservatives.
+Herbal medications contain naturally occurring substances with biological activity and compounds from plants.
+These chemicals are used to produce prescription drugs, which are synthesised chemically to combine the active ingredient of medicinal plants with artificial ingredients like flavouring agents, food colouring and preservatives.

-However, herbal medicine supports holistic treatment which is grounded in the concept that the prevention of disease is as equally important as the treatment for the particular disease.
+Herbal products support holistic treatment, which is grounded in the concept that preventing illness is just as important as treating it when it occurs.
 That said, it is administered in its pure, unadulterated form.

 How Does Herbal Medicine Work?

-Herbal medicine comes in several forms and may be taken orally or applied externally.
-Ingested herbs are dispensed in the following forms:
+Herbal medicine comes in several forms and is used either orally or topically.
+For oral administration, the herbs are dispensed in the following forms:

 - Liquid herb extracts